UltraEngine/Documentation/CPP/Terrain_SetMaterial.md

 ## Returns

-The first variation of this method returns true if the material is successfully applied to the terrain, otherwise false is returned.
+If the terrain is already using the maximum number of materials false is returned, otherwise true is returned.

 ## Remarks